yiptool/facebook-util/README.md

 This library is not intended to be built directly.
 Instead it is supposed to be included into projects using the [Yip](https://github.com/yiptool/yip.git).

-Use the `import ios-facebook-util` directive in your `Yipfile` to use this library.
+Use the `import facebook-util` directive in your `Yipfile` to use this library.

 License
 =======